Skip to Main Content

 In the bibliography:

-In the bibliography, you provide the first name and surname of the author, the title of the chapter between quotation marks followed by “In” and the full title and subtitle in italics, “Edited by” the name of the editor, the publishing location, and the year of publication (not between brackets in the bibliography).
+In the bibliography, you provide the first name and surname of the author, the title of the chapter between quotation marks followed by “In” and the full title and subtitle in italics, “Edited by” the name of the editor and the year of publication (not between brackets in the bibliography).
 The different components of the citation are distinguished using full stops (not with commas as in the footnotes and endnotes).
 A citation for a chapter from a book by multiple authors appears in the bibliography as follows:

 Citing an article from a journal